MarcusBoay/rlogout/README.md

 ## Build
 To install the dependencies, you would need to use [nix](https://nixos.org/download/).
 Once you have that, run `nix-shell`.
-This will install and load all dependencies listed in `shell.nix`.
+This will install and load all dependencies listed in [shell.nix](shell.nix).